DBS checks (previously CRB checks)

-The employer gives the applicant (job candidate) the form to fill in and return to them along with documents proving their identity.
+The employer gives the applicant the form to fill in and return to them along with documents proving their identity.

 The employer sends the completed application form to DBS or their umbrella body.

 DBS sends a certificate to the applicant.
-The employer will have to ask the applicant to see the certificate.
+The employer has to ask the applicant to see the certificate.

 Types of criminal records check